hakanayata/tv-shows/README.md

 ## Goal
 To get a better grasp of:
-- How to work with API's
+- How to work with APIs
-- Async functions, and await keyword
+- `async functions, and `await` keyword
-- Fetch functions
+- `fetch` functions
-- Promise
+- Concept of Promise
 - How to use try-catch block in order to handle errors
 - How to use "optional chaining"